maccallumlab/martini_openmm/README.md

 The system has been tested on the sytems in the `tests` directory and works for:
 - Martini v2
-- Simple and complex mixtures of lipids
-- Simple simulations of soluble proteins

-It has not yet been tested for:
-- Elastic network models of proteins
-- ElNeDyn models of proteins

-There has not yet been any effort to support:
 - Martini v3
 - Polarizable Martini
+- Simple and complex mixtures of lipids
+- Simple simulations of soluble and membrane proteins

 Limitations:
 - Math in .itp files: